davidpagnon/Sports2D/README.md

 'keypoint_likelihood_threshold': ["", "detected keypoints are not retained if likelihood is below this threshold.
 0.3 if not specified"], 'average_likelihood_threshold': ["", "detected persons are not retained if average keypoint likelihood is below this threshold.
 0.5 if not specified"], 'keypoint_number_threshold': ["", "detected persons are not retained if number of detected keypoints is below this threshold.
-0.3 if not specified, i.e., i.e., 30 percent"], 'max_distance': ["", "If a person is detected further than max_distance from its position on the previous frame, it will be considered as a new one. in px or None, 100 by default."], 'max_unseen_time': ["", "If a person is not seen for more than max_unseen_time seconds, they are considered stale and they won't be confused with a person passing by.
-1 second by default."], 'large_hip_knee_angles': ["", "Hip and knee angles beyond this value are considered as imprecise.
+0.3 if not specified, i.e., i.e., 30 percent"], 'large_hip_knee_angles': ["", "Hip and knee angles beyond this value are considered as imprecise.
 Defaults to 135°"], 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
 Defaults to 50"], 'fontSize': ["", "font size for angle values.
 0.3 if not specified"],